gndlwch2w/tencent-meeting-attendee/README.md

 ### Get started

-- Build a windows scheduling task via `main.py`, and here you need provide `a tencent meeting code`, `a starting time that you want to join the meeting`, and `(Optional) a comment for easily finding the task in Task Scheduler`.
+- Build a scheduling task via `main.py`, and here you need provide `a tencent meeting code`, `a starting time that you want to join the meeting`, and `(Optional) a comment for easily finding the task in Task Scheduler`.
   ```python